yyu233/StudyNote/Network/RoutingTable.md

 The IP address of the interface through which the traffic will be sent to the destination subnet The metric, which indicates the number of hops required to reach destinations via the gateway
 ```

+Each packet that's processed by the computer is evaluated against the rules in the routing table.
+If the packet's destination address matches the destination subnet for the rule, the packet is sent to the specified gateway via the specified network interface.
+If not, the next rule is applied.